 As the results show, the stringency of regulations has a powerful effect upon the prices of vacant land in the San Francisco Bay Area, even when controlling for locational and geographic characteristics of the land site.
-The number of reviews and approvals required for issuance of a building permit or zoning change, delay in project approval, and stronger political influence all contribute to higher land prices.
-For example, if the number of independent reviews required for approval of a general construction product were increased by one in each of the political jurisdictions in the Bay Area, it is estimated that average land prices in the region would further increase by about 25 percent.
-If the average delay in the approval of residential construction projects (currently a little more than a year) were increased by one standard deviation in each jurisdiction (about eight months), the model estimates that average land prices would be increased by about 16 percent.
-These findings corroborate with early evidence by Glaeser, et al. (2005), who document the impact of development restrictions on housing prices in New York.
+The number of reviews and approvals required for issuance of a building permit or zoning change, delay in project approval, and stronger political influence all contribute to higher land prices, and these measures are highly correlated across jurisdictions.
+If the number of independent reviews required for approval of a general construction project were increased by one standard deviation in each of the political jurisdictions in the Bay Area (and the delay and influence measures were increased concomitantly), it is estimated that average land prices in the region would further increase by 62 percent.
+If the average delay in the approval of residential construction projects (currently a little more than a year) were increased by one standard deviation in each jurisdiction (about eight months), the model estimates that average land prices would be increased by about 18 percent.
+These findings confirm early evidence by Glaeser, et al (2005), who document the impact of development restrictions on condominium prices in New York City.

-17 Complete details on these surveys, the specific questions addressed, and a complete set of survey responses is reported in Quigley, Raphael, and Rosenthal (2007).
+&lt;sup>18 Complete details on these surveys, the specific questions addressed, and a complete set of survey (continued at bottom of next page)